Mo-AH/second_assignment/README.md

 ## Input_node

 This is the node that allows the user to control the robot.
-It provides a list of buttons that the user can input through the keyboard:
+It gives us information about the current speeds parameters and it provides a list of buttons that the user can input through the keyboard:

 | Commands | Description|
 |:--------:|:----------:|